-- Opportunity to buy tickets (seat already reserved) on one of the first trains hauled by No. 2007 Prince of Wales
+- Opportunity to buy ticket (seat already reserved) on No. 2007’s first main line train

 - Reasonable access to No. 2007 at all times